 Point Break Backpackers

-During my time in Christchurch, I spent a good five months staying in this hostel.
+During my time in Christchurch, I spent a good five months at Point Break Backpackers.
 I’m slightly biased as I had a great time here and met a lot of great people, most of which are still good friends to this day!

 Point Break isn’t located in the centre of Christchurch, rather it’s in the beachside suburb of New Brighton.
 If you want to stay by the beach, then this is the place for you.

-Point Break isn’t the most glamourous hostel.
+Point Break isn’t the most glamorous hostel.
 The kitchen is quite small and there are not a lot of showers.
 A queue can form in the morning at times.